 ...or use this link to the Ricoh GR II on Lazada (Asia)

-Here's another black and white shot to keep you "street tog" purists happy...
+Here's one last black and white shot to keep you "street tog" purists happy...

-I have really enjoyed exploring this fascinating place.
-I eat at Tekka regularly when I stay in Singapore, and have made some good friends in the neighborhood there.
-Little India is definitely worth seeing!
+I really enjoyed this bright and cheery community.
+I always eat at Tekka when I stay in Singapore, and have made some good friends in the neighborhood there.
+This neighborhood is surely worth exploring!

 - Nathan Allen